How to Clean Acrylic Paint Brushes | A Beginner Artist’s Guide

 6. Discard Waste Water Properly

 Since acrylic is not water-soluble, you can allow the paint in your waste water to settle.
-The water can be poured out into the drain afterwards and the remaining acrylic paint can be thrown into a trash can.
+The water can be poured out into the drain afterward and the remaining acrylic paint can be thrown into a trash can.

-7. Never Leave Your Brush In The Water
+7. Never Leave Your Brush in the Water

 A wet brush can cause damage to its ferrule and handle.
 The tip will lose shape, and the glue holding the brush together can come off, which will reduce the lifespan of your brush drastically.